jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 #### Intel vs Apple Silicon

 This tutorial assumes you are using a Windows PC or an Intel based Mac PC.
-For those using the new Apple Silicon or M1 Macs you will need to see special inserts along the way and will be looking for arm64, arm, or aarch64 based Vagrant boxes.
+For those using the new Apple Silicon or M-series Macs you will need to see special inserts along the way and will be looking for arm64, arm, or aarch64 based Vagrant boxes.
 The reason is that the Apple architecture is completely different from the Intel Architecture and you need an Operating system compiled for your own architecture.

-### Parallels Pro, M1, and Vagrant
+### Parallels Pro, M-series Macs, and Vagrant

-* For M1 Macs you will need to make a purchase of a copy of Parallels Pro or Enterprise edition
+* For M-series Macs you will need to make a purchase of a copy of Parallels Pro or Enterprise edition
   * [https://www.parallels.com/products/desktop/pro/](https://www.parallels.com/products/desktop/pro/ "Parallels Pro Edition")
 * [50% off for students and educators Link](https://www.parallels.com/landingpage/pd/education/ "webpage for discount for student and educators")
   * The standard and education edition doesn't contain the commandline interface needed for automation.